alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 non-signallity.
 Take the original instance of Alice and Bob's experiment.
 We would call the setup non-signalling if one key criterion
 obtains: no matter what Alice observes, this should not impact what measurements Bob can conduct, and inversely.
-And, as it turns our, one of the consequences of Bell's Theorem is that any quantum system needs to be non-signalling to ensure proper behaviour, see [Abramsky].
+And, as it turns out, one of the consequences of Bell's Theorem is that any quantum system needs to be non-signalling to ensure proper behaviour, see [Abramsky].
 The implications this has on our concerns may be disputable: indeed, no